LCBOWER33/StegoScan/README.md

   <img src="images/Lenna-secret.png" width="400">
 </p>
 <p align="center">
-  <em>Unaltered image on the left, "hello world" embeded in the image on the right</em>
+  <em>Unaltered image on the left, "hello world" embedded in the image on the right</em>
 </p>

-2. Image integrity - Uses Pillow Python import to check PNG and JPG file's integrity.
+2. Image integrity - Uses Pillow Python import to check PNG and JPG file integrity.

 3. Hist - Uses Matplotlib Python import to generate histograms showing the distribution of RGB color values for PNG and JPG files.

-4. Object detection - Uses YOLOv8 and TrORC to test each layer of PNG and JPG files by removing the LSB iterativly and testing only red, green, and blue filters on the image.
+4. Object detection - Uses YOLOv8 and TrORC to test each layer of PNG and JPG files by removing the LSB iteratively and testing only red, green, and blue filters on the image.

 <p align="center">
   <img src="images/Steganography_original.png" width="400">